oliviermirat/ZebraZoomDocumentation/docs/DLtracking/centerOfMassTracking.md

 ![alt text](https://zebrazoom.org/img/googleColab0.png)

-Then click on "T4 GPU".
+Then click on "T4 GPU" (or on any other GPU type).

 ![alt text](https://zebrazoom.org/img/googleColab0_2.png)